yossiger/PokeBot-Android/README.md

 ###HAVE A LITTLE PROBLEM, WE WORKING ON THIS!
 <b>Development Status : </b>
 * 19.08.2016 05:00 GMT : We are changing PokeBot api.
+* 26.08.2016 10:20 GMT : Sorry for late update everyone.
+Our a little team.
+We changed fully every functions.
+It will ready in 2 days.

 # PokeBot Android Version 1.0.0